szczyglis-dev/py-gpt/docs/source/modes.rst

 * ``Planner`` - planner agent, 3 sub-agents inside: planner, base agent + feedback
 * ``Research bot`` - researcher, 3 sub-agents inside: planner, searcher and writer as base agent
 * ``Simple agent`` - a single agent.
+* ``Evolve`` - in each generation (cycle), the best response from a given parent agent is selected; in the next generation, the cycle repeats.

 More types will be available in the future.